The 7 best open source Freshdesk alternatives for 2026

 1. eesel AI

-Instead of asking you to rip out and replace your entire help desk, eesel AI is an intelligent platform that plugs right into tools like Freshdesk, Zendesk, or Intercom.
-It’s a completely different way of thinking about the problem.
+Instead of asking you to rip out and replace your entire help desk, eesel AI is an intelligent platform that plugs right into tools like Freshdesk or Zendesk.
+It’s a complementary way of thinking about the problem.
 It learns from your past tickets, help docs, and other company knowledge to automate frontline support, draft replies for your agents, and sort incoming tickets for you.

 Why it's on the list

-It gives you the best parts of the open source philosophy, like control, custom workflows, and predictable pricing, without the headaches of server maintenance.
-You can set up powerful, custom-fit AI workflows yourself in minutes, not months.
-It's a great middle ground for teams that want the benefits of modern AI without the pain of a full-scale migration.
+It gives you the best parts of the open source philosophy, like control and custom workflows, without the headaches of server maintenance.
+You can set up powerful, custom-fit AI workflows yourself in minutes.
+It's a great choice for teams that want the benefits of modern AI while keeping their existing, reliable setup.

 It connects to your current help desk in one click, so there's no need to retrain your whole team on a new system.
 You get total control over the workflow through a simple prompt editor, letting you decide exactly which tickets the AI handles, define its tone of voice, and specify what actions it can take.
 It also pulls knowledge from all over your company, whether it's buried in Confluence, Google Docs, or your ticket history, to give accurate answers.
 Best of all, you can simulate its performance on thousands of your old tickets before it ever talks to a customer, giving you a clear forecast of how it will perform.